-- 1. The applicant must complete and submit the supportive housing application materials, including the narratives, forms and submittals identified in the Multifamily Request for Proposal Guide and the Multifamily Rental Housing Common Application Checklist - 2.
-The applicant agrees to pursue and continue renewal of rental assistance, operating subsidy or service funding contracts for as long as the funding is available. - 3.
-The target population(s) of people with disabilities must be clearly defined in the narrative (e.g., mental illness, developmental disability, physical disability) - a.
-Income limits for the units are restricted to 30% MTSP - b.
-Rent levels must be underwritten to the supportive housing units underwriting standards contained in the Multifamily Underwriting Standards if no rent assistance is available. - 4.
-The property owner must have a service agreement with the county or tribal human services office OR a designated service provider specifying all of the following: - a.
-How they will provide outreach to the target population - b.
-How eligible applicants will be referred to the property management agent - c.
-That verification of applicant disability will be provided to the owner - d.
-The types of services appropriate to the population that will be made available with the goal of housing stability - e.
-How services will be provided to tenants - f.
-How the service entity will communicate and coordinate with property management - g.
-Plans for crisis intervention, eviction prevention and lease mitigation
+- 3. The applicant agrees to pursue and continue renewal of rental assistance, operating subsidy or service funding contracts for as long as the funding is available. - 4.
+The application must meet the following threshold criteria: - Target population: The target population(s) of people with disabilities must be clearly defined in the narrative (e.g., mental illness, developmental disability, physical disability). - b.
+Units are restricted to households with incomes at or below 30% MTSP income limits. - c.
+Rent levels must be underwritten to the Supportive Housing Units underwriting standards outlined in the Multifamily Underwriting Standards if no rent assistance is available. - d.
+Service Agreement: The property owner must have an agreement with the county or tribal human services office OR a designated service provider specifying: - i.
+How they will provide outreach to the target population - ii.
+How eligible applicants will be referred to the property management agent - iii.
+That verification of applicant disability will be provided to the owner - iv.
+The types of services appropriate to the population that will be made available with the goal of housing stability - v.
+How services will be provided to tenants - vi.
+How the service entity will communicate and coordinate with property management - vii.
+Plans for crisis intervention, eviction prevention and lease mitigation - e.
+Units for individuals with disabilities must be provided in an integrated setting.